alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### TODO 2: Complete MinimapToMap()
 #### **Explicaition**
-Knowing how to transform coordinates of the Map to Cordinates of the mini map, complete the function to go from coordinates of the minimap to coordinates of the map.
+Knowing how to transform  Map coordinates to  Minimap Cordinates,  complete the inverse function
   #### **Test**
  #### **Solution**
 ```cpp